Top US Democrat says party will decide soon on impeachment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: A leading Democratic lawmaker said on Sunday that his party would likely decide within a few weeks whether a move to impeach President Donald Trump would be "the best course for the country".
+WASHINGTON: A leading Democratic lawmaker said Sunday that his party would likely decide within a few weeks whether a move to impeach President Donald Trump would be “the best course for the country.”

 But Representative Jerry Nadler, chairman of the Judiciary Committee, equivocated when asked on NBC about impeachment.
 “We may get to that, we may not,” he said, adding that lawmakers needed first to “go through all the evidence.”

-So far, only two of the 18 declared Democratic presidential candidates -- Senator Elizabeth Warren and former Obama cabinet member Julian Castro -- have called for impeachment.
-"To ignore a President’s repeated efforts to obstruct an investigation into his own disloyal behaviour would inflict great and lasting damage on this country," Warren said in a tweet on Friday.
+So far, only two of the 18 declared Democratic presidential candidates — Senator Elizabeth Warren and former Obama cabinet member Julian Castro — have called for impeachment.

-WASHINGTON: A leading Democratic lawmaker said on Sunday that his party would likely decide within a few weeks whether a move to impeach President Donald Trump would be "the best course for the country".
+WASHINGTON: A leading Democratic lawmaker said Sunday that his party would likely decide within a few weeks whether a move to impeach President Donald Trump would be “the best course for the country.”

 But Representative Jerry Nadler, chairman of the Judiciary Committee, equivocated when asked on NBC about impeachment.
 “We may get to that, we may not,” he said, adding that lawmakers needed first to “go through all the evidence.”

-So far, only two of the 18 declared Democratic presidential candidates -- Senator Elizabeth Warren and former Obama cabinet member Julian Castro -- have called for impeachment.
-"To ignore a President’s repeated efforts to obstruct an investigation into his own disloyal behaviour would inflict great and lasting damage on this country," Warren said in a tweet on Friday.
+So far, only two of the 18 declared Democratic presidential candidates — Senator Elizabeth Warren and former Obama cabinet member Julian Castro — have called for impeachment.